 Pictures were attached to the rim of the drum and they looked like they were moving when the drum spun.
 Its design prevented distortion, so it quickly replaced the other optical toys

-For more on Persistence of Vision and Film, click here.
+For more on the Persistence of Vision and Film, click here.

 In 1885, George Eastman created the first celluloid roll film, which allowed inventor Thomas Edison and assistant William Dickson to invent the first camera to record movement in 1891.
-The Kinetograph produced film that could only been seen by one person at a time through a peep show machine.
+The Kinetograph-produced film could only be seen by one person at a time through a peep show machine.

 It was made to be a toy, rather than a professional device.
 The machines could be found in arcades, and viewers had to insert a coin to see the film.
 While it was successful, others saw the potential for film to move from being an optical illusion to being a profitable business.

 Cinema truly began with the invention of the Cinématographe in 1895 by the Lumière Brothers.
 This device recorded film stock and projected the footage on-screen.
 The projector was based on the design of a sewing machine, which holds its material in place while advancing it quickly and evenly between stitches just as the film needed to be held in place.
 Not only did the machine allow movies to be seen by more than one person at a time, it turned film-going into an actual event.